Sugar beet: Culture

 The sugar beet, like sugarcane, needs a particular soil and a proper climate for its successful cultivation.
-The most important requirement is the soil must contain a large supply of nutrients, be rich in humus, and be able to contain a great deal of moisture.
+The most important requirements are that the soil must contain a large supply of nutrients, be rich in humus, and be able to contain a great deal of moisture.
 A certain amount of alkali is not necessarily detrimental, as sugar beets are not especially susceptible to injury by some alkali.
 The ground should be fairly level and well-drained, especially where irrigation is practiced.

 Generous crops can be grown in both sandy soil and heavy loams, but the ideal soil is a sandy loam, i.e., a mixture of organic matter, clay and sand.
 A subsoil of gravel, or the presence of hardpan, is not desirable, as cultivation to a depth of from 12 to 15 in is necessary to produce the best results.

 Climatic conditions, temperature, sunshine, rainfall and winds have an important bearing upon the success of sugar beet agriculture.
 A temperature ranging from 15 to 21 °C during the growing months is most favorable.
 In the absence of adequate irrigation, 460 mm of rainfall are necessary to raise an average crop.
 High winds are harmful, as they generally crust the land and prevent the young beets from coming through the ground.
 The best results are obtained along the coast of southern California, where warm, sunny days succeeded by cool, foggy nights seem to meet sugar beet's favored growth conditions.
 Sunshine of long duration but not of great intensity is the most important factor in the successful cultivation of sugar beets.
 Near the equator, the shorter days and the greater heat of the sun sharply reduce the sugar content in the beet.

 In high elevation regions such as those of Idaho, Colorado and Utah, where the temperature is high during the daytime, but where the nights are cool, the quality of the sugar beet is excellent.
 In Michigan, the long summer days from the relatively high latitude (the Lower Peninsula, where production is concentrated, lies between the 41st and 46th parallels North) and the influence of the Great Lakes result in satisfactory climatic conditions for sugar beet culture.
 Sebewaing, Michigan, lies in the Thumb region of Michigan; both the region and state are major sugar beet producers.
 Sebewaing is home to one of four Michigan Sugar Company factories.
 The town sponsors an annual Michigan Sugar Festival.